reardonj/cli-tools/README.md

+# CLI Tools

+This repository is a collection of of little Scala-CLI tools to automate various tasks.
+It is also an excuse to try out writing an application with [Scala CLI](https://scala-cli.virtuslab.org/) and [decline](https://ben.kirw.in/decline/).

-# uuid-format
+## uuid-format

 A little tool to transform between hexadecimal representations of a UUID & representation as a pair of unsigned longs.
 This representation is convenient to serialize [Java UUIDs](https://docs.oracle.com/javase/8/docs/api/java/util/UUID.html) with, but otherwise inconvenient to work with.

-This tool is also an excuse to try out writing an application with [Scala CLI](https://scala-cli.virtuslab.org/) and [decline](https://ben.kirw.in/decline/).

-# Usage
+### Usage

 ```sh
 scala-cli uuid-format.scala -- [details] <uuid> | <most significant bits> <least significant bits>